 And that’s when it hit me.
 Difficulties have become my comfort zone.
 So when something really amazing is happening in my life, that’s the moment I realized I close my eyes.
 It’s almost as if the good is too…overwhelming.
 And I don’t have the first clue how to handle it or what to do.
 But the best parts of my life are right at that moment when I step out of the comfortable and into the terrifying.

 I can tell you if you are in your comfort zone…you’re doing it wrong.

 But what do you do when you stand on the brink of quite possibly having the one thing, the only thing, you’ve ever wanted in your entire life?

 I’ve always talked about how I’m two completely different people.
-Last time I said that, I was accused of being bipolar.
+The last time I said that I was accused of being bipolar.
 But if you’ve ever tangled with a Gemini before, you get it.
 I can, at times, be a complete chicken shit.
 Then I can turn around at other times and be so ballsy it would quite literally blow your hair back.
 Assuming you have some.

 But this…this is uncharted waters my friends, and losing sight of the safe land terrifies me to the core.
 It’s definitely a whole new world.
-So, what I’m going to do is take it all in like a biscuit soaking up a plate of red eye gravy.
-(My apologies only the very southern of you will understand that analogy.
+So, what I’m going to do is take it all in like a biscuit soaking up a plate of red-eye gravy.
+(My apologies only the very south of you will understand that analogy.
 But trust me it was a good one.)

 I’m going to calm down.
 Maybe I’ll get what I want, and maybe I won’t.
 I’m resilient remember?
 So if I don’t, my life is still all good.
 But if I do..oh, my, well then, I’m going to open my eyes.
 Because I really, really, don’t want to miss a moment of this magical ride.